FroopysaurusRex/RAUnlockSoundManager/README.md

 * [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 # Usage
 Upon launching the program the first time, you will be told you need to configure the application.
-By clicking the settings button, you will find 6 fields of settings you need to enter.
+By clicking the settings button, you will find 6 fields of settings to enter.

 * Unlock Sound Directory - Required
 * ffmpeg Executable Path - Required